envadiv/mainnet/passage-1/README.md

 ### Step-5: Fork envadiv mainnet repo
 - Go to https://github.com/envadiv/mainnet
-- Click on fork and chose your account (if many)
+- Click on `fork` on the top right section of the page.

 ### Step-6: Clone mainnet repo
 ```sh